 How Annie Jones attained fame as P.T.
-Barnum's "Bearded Lady," yet still died little more than a circus "freak" in the eyes of the business that chewed her up and spit her out.
+Barnum's "Bearded Lady," yet still died little more than a circus "freak" in the eyes of the business that chewed her up.

 Bearded women have been a sideshow staple since time immemorial, often billed at the top of any list of circus “freaks.”
 And Annie Jones, the “Bearded Lady” of P.T.
 Barnum’s “Greatest Show on Earth,” was one of the most successful bearded ladies of all time.
 Yet that didn’t stop her life from being marked by tragedy.